cw/firefox-extension-writefile/README.markdown

 # Writefile #

-This [Firefox extension](https://developer.mozilla.org/en/extensions) writes the given *text string* to the given path.
-For system security, the path must not exist or the command will fail.
+This [Firefox extension](https://developer.mozilla.org/en/extensions) listens for a "WriteFile" event from an element in a web page and writes the contents of that element to the path given in the "filename" attribute of the same element.

 ## Extension resources ##